 - Butter - I just use the store brand salted butter

 - Sweetener - I always use my blend of xylitol, erythritol, and stevia.
 I prefer the taste to that of other sweeteners.
+A keto brown sugar sweetener is also a nice choice in the crust.

 Pumpkin Cheesecake Layer: